shmoocon/proceedings-2015/schedule.md

 4. Come to the Dark Side--We Have (Misfortune) Cookies
   - Lior Oppenheim
   - Shahar Tal

-1500

-The Joy Of Intelligent Proactive Security
-Scott Behrens and Andy Hoernecke

-Deception for the Cyber Defender: To Err is Human; to Deceive, Divine Tom Cross, David Raymond, and Gregory Conti
+5. Deception for the Cyber Defender: To Err is Human; to Deceive, Divine
+  - Tom Cross
+  - David Raymond
+  - Gregory Conti

 1600
-Tap On, Tap Off: Onscreen Keyboards and Mobile Password Entry Kristen K. Greene, Joshua Franklin, and John Kelsey

-Manually Searching Advisories and Blogs for Threat Data--"Who's Got Time for That?"
-Elvis Hovor and Shimon Modi

 Rethinking Security's Role in Computer Science Education